thehonorguard/mkdocs/docs/RoleGuide/medic.md

 ## Fractures

 Limbs can be fractured.
 Velocity wounds, Avulsions and crush wounds usually occur at the same time.
 Fractures cause pain, increased weapon sway (when arms) or inability to jog or run forcing the player into a limp (when legs).
-Fractures in ACE3 are themselves not fatal and therefor are far lower on the priority list in regards to treatment.
+Fractures in ACE3 are themselves not fatal and therefore are far lower on the priority list in regards to treatment.
 Focus on stabilizing the patient first, then once stable, call for the medic to assess and treat the fracture.

 Advanced fractures makes it a bit harder for medics and CLS to treat on the field.